King Records (United States): History

 King mixed the country and R&B sides of the label.
-Many of its country singers, such as Moon Mullican, the Delmore Brothers, Hawkshaw Hawkins, and Zeb Turner, covered the label's R&B songs, such as "Grandpa Stole My Baby", "Rocket to the Moon", "Bloodshot Eyes", and "I Got Loaded".
-R&B artists recorded country songs, such as Bubber Johnson's "Keep a Light in the Window for Me".
+Many of its country singers like Moon Mullican, the Delmore Brothers, Hawkshaw Hawkins, and Zeb Turner, covered the label's R&B songs, such as "Grandpa Stole My Baby", "Rocket to the Moon", "Bloodshot Eyes", and "I Got Loaded".
+R&B artists recorded country songs, for example, Bubber Johnson's "Keep a Light in the Window for Me".

 During the 1950s, King distributed portable phonographs.
 King Records was unique among the independent labels because the entire production process was done in-house: recording, mastering, printing, pressing and shipping.
-This gave Nathan complete control, and a record could be recorded one day and shipped to radio stations the next day in quantities as small as 50.
-For that reason, King records that did not sell well are now rare.
+That gave Nathan complete control, and a record could be recorded one day and shipped to radio stations the next day in quantities as small as 50.
+For that reason, King records that did not sell well are rare.
 Seymour Stein, a co-founder of Sire Records, interned at King Records as a high school student in 1957 and 1958 and worked for King from 1961 to 1963.

 When Nathan died in 1968, King was acquired by Hal Neely's Starday Records and restarted as Starday-King Records.
-The songwriting team of Jerry Leiber and Mike Stoller bought the label in 1970 but sold it soon afterwards to LIN Broadcasting, which in turn sold it to Tennessee Recording & Publishing (owned by Freddy Bienstock, Hal Neely, Leiber and Stoller), which sold it to Gusto Records in 1974.
-In 1971, James Brown's recording contract and back catalogue were sold to Polydor Records.
-That same year, the Cincinnati operations closed and the equipment was liquidated in early 1972.
-Since 2001, Collectables Records has been reissuing the King Records catalogue.
+The songwriting team of Jerry Leiber and Mike Stoller bought the label in 1970 but sold it soon afterwards to LIN Broadcasting, which in turn sold it to Tennessee Recording & Publishing (owned by Freddy Bienstock, Hal Neely, and Leiber and Stoller), which sold it to Gusto Records in 1974.
+In 1971, James Brown's recording contract and back catalog were sold to Polydor Records.
+Also in 1971, the Cincinnati operations closed and the equipment was liquidated in early 1972.
+Since 2001, Collectables Records has been reissuing the King Records catalog.

+Studios

 The former King Records headquarters, at 1540 Brewster Avenue in Cincinnati, is still standing.
 A historical marker was placed by the Rock and Roll Hall of Fame in 2008.
-Now owned by the city of Cincinnati, it approved the formation of the King Records Legacy Committee which is working on revitalizing the historic site and explaining its history.
+Now owned by the city of Cincinnati, it approved the formation of the King Records Legacy Committee which works to revitalize the historic site and chronicle its history.

-In 2025, a documentary of the history of the company titled King of Them All: the Story of King Records was broadcast on PBS stations in the United States.
+The King Records studios were designated as a Cincinnati Local Historic Landmark in 2015, and listed on the National Register of Historic Places in 2022.
+In 2025, a documentary of the history of the company titled King of Them All: the Story of King Records was broadcast on PBS in the United States.